lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/10-keycloak-users.md

 | uma_authorization | Enables the User-Managed Access (UMA) protocol.
 Lets users share access to their resources via OAuth2. (default Keycloak) | Rarely needed in standard cluster setups.
 Disable unless explicitly required. |

 ### Custom Created Roles
+These are our custom created roles.
+At this point I'm not yet adding attributes to them.

 | Role Name      | Description                           |
 | :---           | :---                                  |
 | k8s-admin      | Full access to Kubernetes (Dashboard) |